-The experiments in Section III were performed by repeatedly calling the same implementation of either svmlight or liblinear with differently weighted inputs.
+The experiments in Section IV were performed by repeatedly calling the same implementation of either svmlight or liblinear with differently weighted inputs.
 However, we also integrated the RW algorithm directly to liblinear to assure ourself that our intuitions on performance are correct.
 As an example, ca. 200,000 examples from the Reuters data set took 33 seconds to train with a 2-norm SVM and 38 seconds to train with one additional weighted iteration (we set C to one).
 The fact that reading the data from a file took 27 seconds explains the small difference between these run-times.
+Hence, weighting the features did not significantly affect the run-time.
 The computer on which we ran the experiments was a 2,8 Ghz Pentium 4 with 1 GB of main memory.